 You may be eligible for free legal help.

-The best place to find the programs that offer free legal help is the Mass Legal Services website.
+The best place to find the programs that offer free legal help is the Mass Legal Resource Finder website.
 It will ask you to answer a few simple questions to find programs for you.
 Legal Resource Finder: Find Legal Aid

 Lawyer for the Day programs

 In some courts, there are programs where volunteer lawyers spend a day helping people with their cases.
 These are called Lawyer for the Day programs.
 Each Lawyer for the Day program gives different types of help.